 This test demonstrates the devices performance without network slicing.
 Both devices have an equal priority for the network resources.
-The estimated average is 38Mbps, 53 Mbps for device 1 and device 2 respectively.
+The estimated average is 38Mbps, 53 Mbps for device 1 and device 2 respectively (as seen in Figure 50).
 Here, the network administrator has no possibility on preferring one device over the other and it is left for the device capability to compete over resources